graft-community/docs/Graft Network Windows Compile.md

 ##### By Patrick Durbin @SomethingGettingWrong
 ![GClogo](windows-compile-images/GClogo.jpg)

-First head on over to the msys64 website.[MSYS2.ORG](https://www.msys2.org/) Msys2 is a self contained executable for all intents and purposes is a posix with bash built off of Arch Linux.
+First head on over to the msys64 website.
+[MSYS2.ORG](https://www.msys2.org/) Msys2 is a self contained executable for all intents and purposes is a posix with bash built off of Arch Linux.
 It has a special toolset called Mingw-64.
 Mingw-w takes native linux libraries and GNU compatible code and cross compiles static